 - Ordinands are encouraged to do monthly confesssion for personal growth and preparation for ministry.

 All ministry is built on relationships.
-Every intern/ ordinand is expected to have intentional involvement in the life of the community (i.e. building relationships, participating in ministries and events, and contributing to God’s work in this place.)
-The Ordinand & Intern program offers significant interaction with the lead pastor/priest, other pastors/priests and experienced ministry leaders.
+Every intern/ordinand is expected to have intentional involvement in the life of the community (i.e. building relationships, participating in ministries and events, and contributing to God’s work.)
+The Ordinand & Intern program offers significant interaction with the priest, other clergy and experienced ministry leaders.
 This investment of time is reciprocated by ordinands/interns being committed to the program not only in letter but also in spirit.

 There are two foundational principles of this program:

 - Be the kind of Christian/member you would like to have in your own congregation in the future.
-(Remember, most of your future congregation will be people with jobs and families, you must learn what it is like to balance conflicting demands.)
+(Remember, most ministry is with people who have jobs and families, you must learn what it is like to balance conflicting demands to make ministry an appropriate priority.)

 Most feedback, mentoring and evaluation will have these in mind.